Helping Your Child Adjust To A New School

 Check the school before the 1st day

 Going for a sneak peek at the school should help the adaptation process.
-For example, you can walk around together, meet the teacher and the principal, and check out the cafeteria.
-This way, your child will know what to expect on the first day of school, which helps control the situation.
+For example, you can walk around together, meet the teachers and the principal, and check out the cafeteria.
+This way, your child will know what to expect on the first day of school, which helps them feel more in control of the situation.

 Meet the teacher

-You can do this step on your own and talk to the teacher and the principal in advance.
-You can get them informed on your situation and help them come up with a way to introduce your child to the rest of the class and even give you some advice on activities that your kid could be interested in.
+You can do this step on your own, by talking to the teacher and the principal in advance.
+You can get them informed on your situation and help them come up with a way to introduce your child to the rest of the class and even give you some insight on activities that your kid may be interested in.
 Also, they will check on your child throughout the day to make sure they are doing okay and offer guidance if needed.

 Create a new routine beforehand